Recover lost or missing Bookmarks

-Missing Bookmarks Toolbar
+My Bookmarks Toolbar is missing

 If you were using the Bookmarks Toolbar for quick access to your favorite bookmarks and the toolbar is now missing, you may have turned off the option to display the Bookmarks Toolbar.
 To turn it back on:

 - Right-click on an empty section of the navigation bar and select in the pop-up menu.

 - On the menu bar, click , select , and then select .